skalarproduktraum/phd-thesis/chapters/scenery.md

 The construction and interplay of all the components is handled by the class `SceneryBase`, which a user can directly subclass to create own applications.

-In the next chapter, [Design and Architecture], we are going to describe the details of all of the software components.
+In the next chapters, we are going to introduce the most important subsystems of scenery, namely those for [Rendering], [Input Handling and Integration of External Hardware], and for [Distributed Rendering].
+These chapters are followed by a brief description of the [Other Subsystems] in scenery, and [Future Development Directions].